 The 2D and 3D template project settings are very similar, but not identical.
 The most obvious difference being that the Default Behavior Mode for scenes is set to 2D or 3D depending on the template.

 For more a more complete breakdown of how the different project settings and packages compare between templates check out the techarthub Unity Project Template Cheat Sheet.

 The 3D With Extras template was released alongside the Post-Processing stack, and contains a bunch of extra content to help show off the new feature set.
 It includes an example scene, post-processing presets, and instructional content.

-This template was officially retired sometime during the development of Unity 2020, and most of the assets were repurposed for the Universal Render Pipeline template.
+This template was officially retired sometime during the development of Unity 2020, and most of the assets were repurposed within the Universal Render Pipeline template.